RoyiAvital/MatlabJuliaMatrixOperationsBenchmark/README.md

 ## Results
 This sections displays the results of the sub tests of the benchmark.
 Each sub test is being executed several times and the median of run times is taken.
+The tests are divided into 3 sets.

 ### Matrix Generation

 Generation of a Square Matrix using the `randn()` function and `rand()`.
  * MATLAB Code - `mA = randn(matrixSize, matrixSize)`, `mB = randn(matrixSize, matrixSize)`.
  * Julia Code - `mA = randn(matrixSize, matrixSize)`, `mB = randn(matrixSize, matrixSize)`.

+Belongs to set 0001.

 ![Matrix Generation][01]